flexiblepower/powermatcher-documentation/EFPi_PM.md

 3. [Timeshifter](http://fpai-ci.sensorlab.tno.nl/builds/fpai-documentation/v14.10/html/TimeshiftableEFI.html), e.g. a washing maschine, industrial heater
 4. [Buffer](http://fpai-ci.sensorlab.tno.nl/builds/fpai-documentation/v14.10/html/BufferStorageEFI.html), e.g. a battery, a freezer

 What this means is that the PowerMatcher can get away with 4 simple agents that map to each of these abstractions.
 For instance in the case of the Timeshifter; the PowerMatcher doesn't care whether it is an industrial heater or washing machine.
-To the PowerMatcher the device is a "timeshifter" and accordingly has some business logic to develop a Bid that represents the Timeshifter.
+To the PowerMatcher the device is a "Timeshifter" and accordingly has some business logic to develop a Bid that represents the Timeshifter.

 The device agents that specifically map to the EF-Pi abstractions can be found in this [Repo](https://github.com/flexiblepower/fpai-apps/tree/development/net.powermatcher.fpai.controller/src/net/powermatcher/fpai/agents)